vercel/next.js/errors/middleware-new-signature.md

 #### Why This Error Occurred

-Your application is using a Middleware function and your are using its parameters as with the deprecated API.
+Your application is using a Middleware function that is using parameters from the deprecated API.

 ```typescript
 import { NextResponse } from 'next/server'